v8/v8.dev/src/blog/v8-release-81.md

 // → 'Japanischer Yen'
 ```

 Shift the burden of translation data maintenance to the runtime today!
-See the [feature explainer](https://v8.dev/features/intl-displaynames) for the details on the full API and more examples.
+See [our feature explainer](https://v8.dev/features/intl-displaynames) for details on the full API and more examples.

 ## V8 API